bbauska/UC-Davis-Inter-jQuery/readme.md

 </p>

 Then we&apos;re going to put into this variable pagetop.
-Pagetop it&apos;s going to equal this thing, **window.pageYOffset**.
-Again, what that does is it, **window.pageYOffset** tracks how far off the top of the window or page is scrolled.
+Pagetop it&apos;s going to equal this thing, <b>window.pageYOffset</b>.
+Again, what that does is it, <b>window.pageYOffset</b> tracks how far off the top of the window or page is scrolled.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 310.
 (160) ~~~~~~~~~~~~~~~~~~~~~~~~-->